ericgregorich/notes/content/Create a self-signed Certificate using PowerShell.md

 tags:
   - azure
 ---
 Run the following PowerShell to create a self-signed certificate using Windows and PowerShell.
-Useful for creating certificates to use in Azure App Registrations.Â
+Useful for creating certificates to use in Azure App Registrations.

 ```powershell
 Param(